CNSLabs/agreements-data-standard/README.md

 * VC Schemas - defining the VC schemas the protocol uses: agreement template, agreement instante, agreement signature
 * DID Standard Expandion - further leaning into the usage of DIDs instead of assuming ethr method

-Once approached, get a schema definition for Bryan so he can hit up the LLMs

 ## License

 TBD